zhuoyumiao/BQapp/README.md

 https://docs.google.com/document/d/1rMZvf8cGGINKWit7XsCMiMC-6uxYadj72-zo4NImtOU/edit?usp=sharing

+## Colors

+The app uses a semantic and consistent color system to ensure clarity and usability:

+- Blue (Primary): Used for general navigation and standard actions such as Home, Users, Profile, and Search.
+It represents reliability and professionalism.
+- Green (Secondary): Used for primary task actions like Random Practice and Submissions, indicating progress and positive action.
+- Red (Semantic): Reserved for high-risk administrative actions (Admin) to prevent accidental misuse.
+- Gray (Secondary/Informational): Used for secondary actions such as Instructions.

 ## 🤖 AI usage

 Used ChatGPT to help create useHashRoute.js.
 Used the GPT-5 and prompt "create useHashRoute file for frontend react app".